Without talking round and round here are direct 2 ways to improve your to-do list.

 But we can’t fool ourselves.

 We know we’ve only danced at the edges and never gotten to the core of what we’re supposed to be doing.
 More than a day or two like that and we find ourselves demotivated and discouraged.

 Try This: I Do This Cheerfully…

 Alternate easy / quick / fun / extra tasks with core / difficult / important tasks.

 First, of course, you’ll need to differentiate between the two.

 Use colors or symbols to mark which tasks are Core Tasks (or essentials, or important, however you want to label it) and which are Extras (or easy, fun, quick, you get the idea, call the whatever you want.
 Call them Unicorn Dust if you want).

-Next, work in a pattern of Easy Task —> Core Task, Easy Task —> Core Task.
+Next, work in a pattern of Easy Task — Core Task, Easy Task — Core Task.
 This is what we call a repeating pattern.
-My first grade daughter & kindergarten son are learning about these in math; square, circle, square, circle, finish the pattern…
+My first grade niece and kindergarten nephew are learning about these in math; square, circle, square, circle, finish the pattern…

 If they can get the concept, so can you.